- There’s no ban on using real Beadlocks on the rim of the wheels

 Lega Loopholes For Beadlocks

 Highways are not an option when it comes to using Beadlock rims on the wheels of your vehicles.
-But, no mandates exist to deny its usage for off-road purposes.
+But, no mandates exist to deny its usage.
+Driving at highway speeds with beadlocks is not ideal.
+They can be balanced just fine, but they will be thrown out of balance sort of quickly if they are driven at highway speeds.
+Off road use at low speeds is what beadlocks are designed for.

 Therefore, for making sales, mostly all producers categorize them under a “Not Legal for Highway Use.”